 - If you will use NPWT at home, get trained on how to use the equipment correctly.
-Ask your caregivers to watch you use the vacuum device to make sure you are using it correctly.
+Ask your healthcare providers to watch you use the vacuum device to make sure you are using it correctly.
 Learn when and how to change the drainage container.
 Keep the directions in a place where you can find them easily.

 - Ask about the risks of NPWT, including bleeding and infection.
-Tell your caregivers about the medicines you use.
+Tell your healthcare providers about the medicines you use.
 Certain medicines, such as aspirin and blood thinners, increase your risk for bleeding.
 If you see blood in the tubing or container, or on your bandages, stop the device immediately.
 Apply direct pressure.
 Call 911 .